-In such a view, for example, one can be hungry, but when they become aware of their state of hunger via a suitable HOT, that is when the state of hunger becomes conscious.
+On such a view, for example, one can be hungry, but when they become aware of their state of hunger via a suitable HOT, that is when the state of hunger becomes conscious.
 Roughly, to be in a conscious state of hunger, one must think in a suitable way "I am hungry."
-In most versions of HOT theory, such a HOT is distinct from the FO psychological state that it is aware of.
+On most versions of HOT theory, such a HOT is distinct from the FO psychological state that it is aware of.

 When searching for evidence of consciousness, HOT theory is particularly compelling.
 HO theories are the only type of theories of consciousness that try to explain the Transitivity Principle.
 But there are many other reasons to be drawn to HOT theory.
+I briefly mention a few.
 For example, one's experiences can differ when learning new things from perception, called perceptual learning.
 Learning new things, like new words for certain experiences, can impact how one perceives the world (Rosenthal, 2008).
 An example of perceptual learning can be seen in wine tasting.
-If one is inexperienced in tasting wines, they might not be able to tell the difference between cheap and expensive wines and would not be able to pick out specific flavor profiles.
-The more experienced one is in wine tasting, the more they can taste the differences in flavors and cannot enjoy the taste of the cheaper wines like they once did.
-Learning specific words for noticing small details in wine flavors permits one to make distinctions that they might not have been able to make previously because they did not know the words.
+If you are inexperienced in tasting wines, you might not be able to tell the difference between cheap and expensive wines and wouldn't be able to pick out specific flavor profiles.
+The more experienced in wine tasting, the more you can taste the differences in flavors and cannot enjoy the taste of the cheaper wines as you might once have.
+Learning specific words for noticing small details in wine flavors permits you to make distinctions that you might not have been able to once because you did not know the words.

-This phenomenon occurs because one is learning whole new concepts for tastes.
-One's experience is categorically different when they use different words for tastes.
+This phenomenon occurs because you are learning whole new concepts for tastes.
+Your experience is literally a different one when you use different words for tastes.
 The best explanation for this is HOTs.
-To have an experience is to be aware of what one is perceiving.
+What it is for you to have an experience is to be aware of what you are perceiving.
 Experiences can differ when learning new things from perception.
 Having an acquired taste for wine is having a learned taste, which differs by having HOTs about such a thing.
 Other theories of consciousness, like global-workspace theories, are unable to describe this phenomenon of perceptual learning.

 Additionally, there is empirical evidence that supports HOT theories (Lau and Rosenthal, 2011).
 Using visual masking with matched task performance, Lau and Rosenthal (2011) were able to determine that conscious brain activity is associated with the dorsolateral prefrontal cortex (dlPFC).
-This experiment with matched task performance eliminated the global workspace theory which claims that brain activity in the dlPFC is associated with conscious awareness and task performance.
-Task performance was matched, but visual consciousness still shows activity in the dlPFC, which supports higher-order theories.
+This experiment with matched task performance eliminated the global workspace theory, that claims that brain activity in the dlPFC is associated with conscious awareness and task performance.
+Task performance was matched, but visual consciousness still shows activity in the dlPFC, which supports higher-order theories (for more, see, e.g. Lau and Rosenthal, 2011).